Chinese hamster: Pets

 Female Chinese hamsters were generally kept as pets, and males used solely for breeding.
 Being naturally solitary, they tend to be aggressive if kept in enclosures which are too small, or are inhabited by other hamsters.
 They can be nippy, but quickly become tame.
 Once successfully tamed, they are easily handled.
 Chinese hamsters can be quite nervous as youngsters but, once they are tamed, can display an endearing calm and gentle character.
 One of their endearing habits is clinging to a handler's finger with all four paws – rather like a harvest mouse on a corn stalk.

 Prohibitions

 Some U.S. states, such as California and New Jersey, regard the Chinese hamster as a pest or an exotic animal, and require a special permit to own, breed or sell them.

 Colour varieties

-Besides the wild colour, a well-known variation in domesticated breeds is the "spotted-white" or "dominant-spot" Chinese hamster, which often is grayish-white all over, with only a dark stripe on its back.
+Besides the wild colour, a well-known variation in domesticated breeds is the "spotted white" or "dominant spot" Chinese hamster, which often is grayish-white all over, with only a dark stripe on its back.

-As yet, there are only three colour varieties among domesticated Chinese hamsters are:
+As yet, there are only three colour varieties among domesticated Chinese hamsters: